Upper bounds on the $k$-isolation number: An upper bound on the isolation number of a tree

-With a similar proof line in \cite{boutrig}, we can get that the former bound is also true for general graphs.
+Using an argument similar to that in \cite{boutrig}, we can get that the former bound is also true for general graphs.
 Using this result, the bound given in Theorem~\ref{th:orderplusleaves} can be improved if the number of support vertices is known.